biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:header.md

 ### How can I access the header information of a PDB file?

 new: BioJava in CVS now can parse the COMPND and SOURCE header files.
+Thanks to Jules Jacobsen (EBI) for providing the patch.
 The contained information is availabe via the Compounds class that can be accessed from structure.getCompounds().

 <java> public static void main(String[] args){